 At this stage, the selected reinforcement option will be taken forward with our delivery team to carry out a Reinforcement Assessment Study.
 This will provide an updated cost estimate with greater confidence and set out a timeline.
 It will consider such aspects as lead times for key materials, construction time and will include an assessment of the proposed site/s.

-Our proposals, subject to Ofgem approval, require 50% of the reinforcement costs to be secured.
-This is to ensure only robust projects that are financially secure are included in the process.
+A connecting party will be liable for 100% of any stranded reinforcement cost if they are unable to complete their project as planned.
+However, in accordance with our approved charging rules, only 50% of the reinforcement costs may be subject to the provision of financial security.
+This is designed to ensure only robust projects that are financially secure are included in the process.
 Where the connecting party does not meet the required Credit Rating, they will be required to provide financial security.
 Any costs above the cap will not need security as the developer will pay these in line with their individual contribution.
 We will publish the Credit Rating requirements in the Connection Charges Statement, and for consistency they will use those contained in the Uniform Network Code as a basis.
 Currently, for 50% of the liability, the UNC requires financial security if the credit rating is below A-/ A3 (Standard and Poors+Fitch/Moodys).

 Additionally, customers must flow their full capacity as agreed in the connection offer within 24 months of the reinforcement solution being built to avoid becoming liable for the stranding cost.